Learning and Playing on the Farm

 Casey Farm Summer Camp

-with Adam Lowe, Education CoordinatorAnnual Spring Egg Hunt
+with Adam Lowe, former Education CoordinatorAnnual Spring Egg Hunt

 Each year, families flock to Casey Farm for some springtime family fun, complete with a candy-filled egg hunt.
 They can explore the farm, visit the chickens, play farm games, have some light refreshments, and make some crafts.
 Did you think we would have a big bunny on this chicken farm?
 No, the age-appropriate egg hunts for children up to twelve years old are presided over by our own MC, Mr. Chicken.